Seirdy/seirdy.one/content/posts/website-best-practices.md

 Microsoft Edge is the only browser I know of to adjust text-direction during translation, but it breaks when faced with inline `<code>` and `<span>` elements.

-In&shy;access&shy;ible default style&shy;sheets {#inaccessible-default-stylesheets}
+In&shy;accessible default stylesheets {#inaccessible-default-stylesheets}
 -----------------------------------------------

 Simple sites should err on the side of respecting default stylesheets.
 With rare exceptions, there are only two times I feel comfortable overriding default stylesheets:

 1. Gently adjusting a parameter rather than completely changing an element's appearance.
 Typically, this involves adjusting dimensions.
-2. Funda&shy;mentally altering an element's appearance.
+2. Fundamentally altering an element's appearance.
 I only feel comfortable doing this when the defaults are truly inaccessible, or clash with another accessibility enhancement I made.

 My previous advice regarding line spacing and maximum line length fell in the first category.
 My approach to re-styling `<blockquote>` elements, adding borders, and using `sans-serif` fell in the latter category.